- Prospective Students

-The Sociology/Anthropology Internship Program offers students with diverse interests an opportunity to explore the fields of social work, criminal justice, counseling, geriatrics, student affairs, domestic violence, among others while earning academic credit.
+The Sociology/Anthropology/Crimonology Internship Program offers students with diverse interests an opportunity to explore the fields of social work, criminal justice, counseling, geriatrics, student affairs, domestic violence, among others while earning academic credit.

 For example, recent student interns have completed their field work as case management workers in the human services, college student affairs and academic counseling, gerontology and elder care, general social work management and case work, criminal justice and probation, police officers, juvenile and adult rehabilitation, mental health counseling, substance abuse counseling, and sexual assault and domestic violence work.